Create and manage workflow diagrams

 4. In the Workflow Diagrams panel, click Create New.

-The Step Library and Settings panels appear, and a new diagram appears in the workflow canvas.
+The Step Library and Diagram panels appear with a new diagram in the workflow canvas.

-5. Provide a name for the diagram in the Diagram Name text box in the Diagram Settings section of the Settings panel.
+5. On the Settings tab, provide a name for the diagram in the Diagram Name text box.

 If Diagram Settings isn't available, click a blank area of the workflow canvas.